Charger1423jr/ASE456_Individual_Project/README.md

 UI Updates: All changes are reflected immediately in the interface.

 Data Persistence: Books are stored in MongoDB and synced via REST API.

+Download Your Reading Wrapped: With 2 clicks, download a review of your yearly reading

 ---